Meet Our Ambassadors

 TJ Shay says, “Lee Kolbert told me Teryl can leap a tall building in a single bound.
 I believe her!”

 Anna Adam has served Killeen ISD for 13 years as a Campus Instructional Technologist, where she juggles being instructional support and technology guru for Pre-Kindergarten through 5th grade students and their teachers.
 Along with her numerous daily responsibilities, Anna also facilitates the school’s popular DigiDolphins technology club for 4th and 5th grade students.
 As co-creator and producer of the Tech Chick Tips podcast, an Apple Distinguished Educator and a FableVision Ambassador, Anna has published numerous articles and is an active advocate for using technologies to engage and educate students.
-Anna finds daily inspiration from her own digital kids, ages 12, 10, and 8.
+Anna finds daily inspiration from her three digital kids.

 Kim Caise has been an educator and technology specialist for the past 20 years after graduating from the University of Texas at San Antonio with a Bachelor of Arts degree in Elementary Education.
 Kim began her educational career teaching elementary grades and middle school math.
 In 2006 she achieved the pinnacle of educator certification and became a National Board Certified Teacher in Career and Technical Education with a specialty in Technology Education.
 In September 2010, Kim completed an advanced degree program at Western Governors University with a Master of Education Learning and Technology program.